MicrosoftDocs/defender-docs/defender-endpoint/mac-exclusions.md

    1. Indicators - File hash - allow

-      1. If a process or daemon doesn't change often, e.g. the app doesn't have a monthly security update.
+      1. If a process or daemon doesn't change often, for example, the app doesn't have a monthly security update.

    1. Path & Process